-There are multiple factors that may cause your will to cost more.
-Where you live could have a big effect on the cost of a will.
-States’ laws vary and creating certain documents can be more complicated in certain states.
+There are multiple factors that may affect will prices.
+Where you live could have a big effect on the cost of a will; state laws vary and creating certain documents can be more complicated in certain states.

-Here are some common reasons you’ll pay more for a will:
+Here are some common reasons why it might cost more to make a will:

-Related article: When should I hire an estate lawyer?
+Related article: When should I hire an estate planning attorney?

-It has become very common in recent years for people to create a will online, with prices generally ranging from nothing to about $300 .
+It has become very common in recent years for people to make online wills, with prices generally ranging from nothing to about $300 .

-You can write a will yourself for free, but make sure that it follows all requirements for a valid will in your state.
-Even a small mistake could allow someone to contest your will, dragging out probate and resulting in more court and legal fees for your beneficiaries and loved ones.
+When you make a will without a lawyer, it must follow all the requirements for a valid will in your state.
+Even a small mistake could allow someone to challenge your will, dragging out probate and resulting in more court and legal fees for your beneficiaries and loved ones.
 (Learn more about how much it costs to contest a will.)

-If you're using an app or website to create your will, make sure the service is vetted by real attorneys to ensure the accuracy and validity of your will.
-With most services, there is one cost for basic wills, and then you’ll pay more for more certain complex situations, additional documents, or legal advice.
+If you're using digital service to create your will, make sure it’s been vetted by real attorneys to ensure the accuracy and validity of your will.

-If you create your will through the Policygenius app, you can get a personalized will, a financial power of attorney, and a health care directive (living will) for $120.
+When you create your will through Policygenius, you can get a personalized will, a financial power of attorney, and even a trust for $120.
 And our tools are attorney-approved.